GEMCityGirl/ReadabilityStudio/README.md

 install.packages("pacman")
 ```

-Place "wxWidgets" at the same folder level as this project, downloading and building it as follows:
+Place *wxWidgets* at the same folder level as this project, downloading and building it as follows:

 ```
 cd ..